Message-Passing Algorithms: Reparameterizations and Splittings: Proofs

-Notice that this upper bound does not depend on the choice of the messages from $\beta$ to $j$ for any $\beta\in\partial j$.
+The upper bound in \eqref{eq:lbj} does not depend on the choice of the messages from $\beta$ to $j$ for any $\beta\in\partial j$.
 As a result, any choice of these messages for which the inequality is tight must maximize $LB_j$.
-Observe that the upper bound is tight iff there exists an $x_j$ that simultaneously minimizes $b_j$ and $\min_{x_{\beta\setminus j}} b_\beta$ for each $\beta\in\partial j$.
+Observe that the upper bound is tight if there exists an $x_j$ that simultaneously minimizes $b_j$ and $\min_{x_{\beta\setminus j}} b_\beta$ for each $\beta\in\partial j$.
 By Lemma \ref{serialcon}, this is indeed the case after performing the updates in Algorithm \ref{serial} for the variable node $j$.
 As this is the only part of the lower bound affected by the update, we have that $LB$ cannot decrease.
-Let $m$ be the vector of messages before the update for variable $j$ and $m^+$ the vector after the update.
+Let $m$ be the vector of messages before the update for variable $j$ and $m^+$ the vector after the update (see Lemma \ref{serialcon}).
 Define $LB_{-j}$ to be the sum of the terms of the lower bound that do not involve the variable $x_j$.
-By definition and the above we have:
+By definition and the above,

-$LB(m)$ is bounded from above by $\min_x f(x)$.
-From this we can conclude that the value of the lower bound converges.
+where \eqref{eq:equals} follows from the observation that the update has no effect on messages that are not passed into $j$ or out of any $\alpha$ containing $j$.
+As $LB(m)$ is bounded from above by $\min_x f(x)$, we can conclude that the value of the lower bound converges.

 Finally, the lower bound has converged if no single variable update can improve the bound.
-By the arguments above, this must mean that there exists an $x_j$ that simultaneously minimizes $b_j$ and $\min_{x_{\beta\setminus j}} b_\beta$ for each $\beta\in\partial j$.
+By the arguments above, this must mean that there exists an $x_j$ that simultaneously minimizes $b_j$ and $\min_{x_{\alpha\setminus j}} b_\alpha$ for each $\alpha\in\partial j$.
 These beliefs may or may not be min-consistent.
-Now, if there exists a unique minimizer $x^*$, then $x_j^*$ must simultaneously minimize $b_j$ and $\min_{x_{\beta\setminus j}} b_\beta$ for each $\beta\in\partial j$.
-From this we can conclude that $x^*$ simultaneously minimizes all of the beliefs and therefore, using the argument from Theorem \ref{correct}, must minimize the objective function. \end{proof}
+Now, if there exists a unique minimizer $x^*$, then $x_j^*$ must simultaneously minimize $b_j$ and $\min_{x_{\alpha\setminus j}} b_\alpha$ for each $\alpha\in\partial j$.
+From this we can conclude that $x^*$ simultaneously minimizes all of the beliefs and therefore, using the argument from Corollary \ref{cor:correct}, must minimize the objective function. \end{IEEEproof}

-We note that, even with this restricted choice of the parameter vector, Algorithm \ref{serial} is not strictly a member of the family of bound minimizing algorithms discussed in \cite{weissconv}.
-The disparity occurs because the definition of a bound minimizing algorithm as presented therein would require $b_\alpha$ to be min-consistent with respect to $x_j$ for all $j\in\alpha$ after the update is performed over the edge $(i,\alpha)$.
-Instead, Algorithm \ref{serial} only guarantees that $b_\alpha$ is min-consistent with respect to $x_i$ after the update.

-Although the restriction on the parameter vector in Theorem \ref{conv} seems strong, we observe that it captures the TRMP algorithm, and for any objective function $f$, we can choose the parameters such that the theorem is sufficient to guarantee convergence and global optimality: